Higher Gauge Theory with String 2-Groups: Differentiation of the string 2-group model

 This relation implies that $g(\theta_0,\theta_1)=g(\theta_0,0)(g(\theta_1,0))^{-1}$ and we can expand\footnote{For simplicity, assume that $\sG$ is a matrix group.
 Otherwise, one has to insert the diffeomorphism between $\sG$ and $T_\unit\sG$ in an infinitesimal neighborhood of $\unit$ and its inverse into all formulas.}

 where $\omega\in \frg[1]$.
 We thus recover the Lie algebra as a vector space.
-The moduli space $\frg[1]$ comes with a natural action of $\sHom(\FR^{0|1},\FR^{0|1})$ and one of its generators can be identified with the Chevalley-Eilenberg differential of $\frg$, encoding the Lie bracket.
+The moduli space $\frg[1]$ comes with a natural action of $\sHom(\FR^{0|1},\FR^{0|1})$ and one of its generators can be identified with the Chevalley--Eilenberg differential of $\frg$, encoding the Lie bracket.
 The natural action of this generator on functions $f$ on $\FR^{0|k}$ reads as

 and its application to